-Quality Assessment.
+Quality Assessment

 Studies were evaluated using a tool developed specifically for a large-scale meta-analysis of mindfulness-based interventions (Khoury et al., 2013).
-This tool was chosen due to its ability to assess both randomized and non-randomized designs, and the inclusion of items specific to the validity of tools used to measure mindfulness, the mindfulness protocol, and the training of the therapists to deliver mindfulness interventions (Khoury et al., 2013).
+This tool was chosen due to its ability to assess both randomised and non-randomised designs and the inclusion of items specific to the validity of tools used to measure mindfulness, the mindfulness protocol and the training of the therapists to deliver mindfulness interventions (Khoury et al., 2013).
 The quality scoring tool included items from the Jadad et al. (1996) scale and items not specific to controlled studies.
-The items assessed by the tool included the following: (1) whether the intervention followed a clearly described protocol based on, or adapted from, an established programme (score of 0 or 1); (2) whether measures were administered at follow-up (score of 0 or 1); (3) whether a validated measure of mindfulness was used (score of 0 or 1); (4) whether therapists were trained in delivering mindfulness-based interventions and (for studies with clinical populations only) were clinically trained (based on good practice guidelines for teaching mindfulness-based courses (UK Mindfulness-based teacher trainer network, 2015).
-Mindfulness training was required for any study to obtain a score of 1, but clinical training was only required for studies including clinical populations (score of 0 or 1); (5) whether the study was randomised (score of 0 if not randomised, 1 if randomised with a no intervention/waitlist control, 2 if randomised with a usual-care control, and 3 if randomised with an active control); (6) whether investigators and/or participants were blinded to their allocated condition (score of 0 if not blinded, 1 if single-blinded, 2 if double-blinded).
-The
+The items assessed by the tool included the following: (1) whether the intervention followed a clearly described protocol based on, Fig. 1 Flow diagram of study selection process or adapted from, an established programme (score of 0 or 1); (2) whether measures were administered at follow-up (score of 0 or 1); (3) whether a validated measure of mindfulness was used (score of 0 or 1); (4) whether therapists were trained in delivering mindfulness-based interventions and (for studies with clinical populations only) were clinically trained based on good practice guidelines for teaching mindfulness-based courses (UK mindfulness-based teacher trainer network, 2015).
+Mindfulness training was required for any study to obtain a score of 1, but clinical training was only required for studies including clinical populations (score of 0 or 1); (5) whether the study was randomised (score of 0 if not randomised, 1 if randomised with a no intervention/waitlist control, 2 if randomised with a usualcare control and 3 if randomised with an active control); and (6) whether investigators and/or participants were blinded to their allocated condition (score of 0 if not blinded, 1 if single-blinded, 2 if double-blinded).
+The maximum score from the scale was 9, with higher scores reflecting studies of higher quality.
+Two independent researchers completed the quality assessments.
+As with study inclusion, discrepancies were resolved through discussion.

-226 maximum score from the scale was 9, with higher scores reflecting studies of higher quality.
-227 Two independent researchers completed the quality assessments.
-As with study inclusion, 228 discrepancies were resolved through discussion.
-229 230 Data Extraction and Analysis.
-231 Participant characteristics, demographic data, type and characteristics of intervention, type of 232 control/comparison group, outcome measures, and effect sizes for post-intervention 233 difference between intervention and control groups were extracted.
-234 Effect size was calculated as Cohen's d using the mean difference and pooled SD when 235 reported.
-Where SD was not reported, it was calculated either from the reported exact p 236 values or from t or F statistics using formulas provided in the Cochrane Handbook for 237 Systematic Reviews of Interventions (Higgins et al., 2021).
-Studies not reporting the statistics 238 required to calculate effect size as described were excluded from the analysis.
-239 We extracted only composite scores from mindfulness questionnaires with subscales.
-Where 240 multiple scales were used to assess depression, the Edinburgh Postnatal Depression Scale 241 (EPDS) (Cox and Holden, 1987) was used in line with other meta analyses in this area (Lever 242 Taylor et al., 2016; Sockol, 2015;).
-The EPDS is the most frequently used self-report measure
+Data Extraction and Analysis

+Participant characteristics, demographic data, type and characteristics of intervention, type of control/comparison group, outcome measures and effect sizes for post-intervention difference between intervention and control groups were extracted.

+Effect size was calculated as Cohen's d using the mean difference and pooled SD when reported.
+Where SD was not reported, it was calculated either from the reported exact p values or from t or F statistics using formulas provided in the

+Cochrane Handbook for Systematic Reviews of Interventions (Higgins et al., 2021).
+Studies not reporting the statistics required to calculate effect size as described were excluded from the analysis.

-Taylor et al., 2016; Sockol, 2015;).
-The EPDS is the most frequently used self-report measure of perinatal depressive symptom severity with strong psychometric properties amongst both pregnant and postpartum samples (Cox and Holden, 1987; Murray and Carothers, 1990).
+We extracted only composite scores from mindfulness questionnaires with subscales.
+Where multiple scales were used to assess depression, the Edinburgh Postnatal Depression Scale (EPDS) (Cox & Holden, 1987) was used in line with other meta-analyses in this area (Lever Taylor et al., 2016; Sockol, 2015;).
+The EPDS is the most frequently used self-report measure of perinatal depressive symptom severity with strong psychometric properties amongst both pregnant and post-partum samples (Cox & Holden, 1987; Murray & Carothers, 1990).
 For other outcomes (i.e. anxiety and stress) and in cases where the EPDS was not used to assess depression, but more than one scale was used to measure the construct, the scale with the strongest psychometric properties was used to calculate effect size.
-Where more than one scale was used to measure the construct, and there was no clear evidence for superiority of one scale over another based on psychometric properties, a weighted mean effect size was calculated to ensure only a single effect size estimate from each study sample (Lipsey and Wilson, 2001, p 114).
+Where more than one scale was used to measure the construct, and there was no clear evidence for superiority of one scale over another based on psychometric properties, a weighted mean effect size was calculated to ensure only a single effect size estimate from each study sample (Lipsey & Wilson, 2001, p.
+114).